rsyncOSX/mydocsy/content/en/docs/_index.md

 {{< alert color="warning" >}}

-From version 2.4.x (not yet released), the `--delete` parameter is no longer set as a default parameter when adding new tasks.
-Please refer to the *Important* section for instructions on disabling the `--delete` parameter for your tasks in the current version of RsyncUI.
-Disabling the `--delete` parameter will prevent rsync from deleting any files in the **destination** directory.
+From version 2.4.1, the `--delete` parameter is no longer set as a default parameter when adding new tasks.
 If you are new to `rsync`, I strongly recommend reading the *Important* section as a minimum.

 {{< /alert >}}

 *RsyncUI* is a macOS application developed using Swift and SwiftUI, designed for macOS Sonoma and subsequent versions.
 It leverages the command-line tool rsync for file synchronization.
 Notably, rsync executes the synchronization tasks, while RsyncUI provides a graphical user interface (GUI) on top of rsync.
 RsyncUI is *digitally signed* and *notarized* by Apple.
 RsyncUI is 100% open-source software and will remain absolutely free for all time.